Ads-Transparency-Spotlight/documentation/README.md

 ## What is this Chrome extension?

-Our new Ads Transparency Spotlight(Alpha) extension for Chrome is part of our ongoing initiative to give people more visibility into the data used to personalize ads and more control over that data.
+The Ads Transparency Spotlight (Alpha) extension for Chrome is part of an ongoing initiative to give people more visibility into the data used to personalize ads ads and more control over that data.

 ## Table of contents